© GCN

 Not in the UK?
 Some other countries have similar schemes in place, including the Netherlands, Belgium, France and New Zealand.

-For our American readers, whilst there is no specific cycling-to-work incentive, the US government offers its Electric Bicycle Incentive Kickstart for the Environment (E-BIKE) Act, which offers a refundable tax credit amounting to 30% of the price of an e-bike, capped at $1,500.
+For our American readers, whilst there is no specific cycling-to-work incentive, the US government is currently considering a bill called the Electric Bicycle Incentive Kickstart for the Environment (E-BIKE) Act, which would offer a refundable tax credit amounting to 30% of the price of an e-bike, capped at $1,500.
+Plus, many states have their own schemes for e-bike tax rebates, which we've listed here.

 How does the Cycle to Work scheme work?